usatales.com

 Note: Dogs are permitted here but must be on a leash.

-6. Linville Falls – Waterfalls Near Boone NC
+6. Linville Falls

 Linville Falls are the tallest waterfalls on the Blue Ridge Parkway.
-1.5 miles off the Parkway, past the Linville Falls Campground, is a tiny visitor centre and parking lot where you can begin the walks to Linville Falls.
+1.5 miles off the Parkway, past the Linville Falls Campground, is a tiny visitor center and parking lot where you can begin the walks to Linville Falls.

 Leave the Blue Ridge Parkway at Milepost 316.4, about a mile north of the intersection of US 221 and the Blue Ridge Parkway in the town of Linville Falls, or approximately 11 miles south of the intersection of US 221 and the Blue Ridge Parkway at Grandfather Mountain close to Linville, to access the spur road.

 The simple 0.8-mile trail to the upper falls prompts a recently developed yard where you can see the waterfall.
 The trail ascends through scrubby, higher vegetation to rocky gorge viewpoints.
-Go left at a rain shelter 0.6 miles from the visitor centre and descend steep steps for 0.1 miles to the lofty perch of Chimney View for a fantastic fall view.
+Go left at a rain shelter 0.6 miles from the visitor center and descend steep steps for 0.1 miles to the lofty perch of Chimney View for a fantastic fall view.

 Two primary paths start from the guest community.
 The more exhausting 0.5-mile trail to the lower falls will lead you all over steep steps to a compensating view from over the falls.